dvk65/inland-flooding/README.md

 - extract the ideal dataset for KMeans clustering;
 - prepare all masks for KMeans clustering.

-Meanwhile, flowlines from National Hydrography Dataset are collected to enhance the analysis of flooded areas in Sentinel-2 images.
+Meanwhile, flowlines from National Hydrography Dataset are collected to enhance the analysis of flooded areas in Sentinel-2 images and improve the K-means clustering algorithm.

-To run analysis and preparation on the images, use the following command (estimated runtime: 10-15 minutes):
+To run analysis and preparation on the images, use the following command (estimated runtime: 15-20 minutes):
 ```
 make eda_s2
 ```